 People tend to think of themselves as an “I” when actually the psyche is constructed as a”we,” with the ego as a sort of spokesperson and decision-maker.
 The psyche has many parts and any or all of them can be represented as dream characters.
 Do you remember having dreams about various characters all interacting?
 Those dreams can be a view into internal processes of your mind and body interacting as you sleep and dream.
 Your head talks with your heart.
 Your intuition talks with your rationality, and so forth.

 Everything that you have ever been is alive inside you beneath layers of time.
 Think back on all the stages of your life.
-Every stage of your development is still part of you, like a layer with new layers on top and old layers beneath.
+Every stage is still part of you, like a layer with new layers on top and old layers beneath.
 The term “inner child” is misleading because “inner children” is more accurate.
 And which of your inner children comes first?

 Your inner baby.